 The Internet of Things (IoT) is about connecting devices to the net.
-It involves many ordinary devices that are found around the home, such as coffee makers, washing machines, dryers, dishwashers, locks, and security cameras.
-Imagine your clock connected to the Internet, as well as your windows, blinds, hot water heaters, lighting, air conditioning, and heating.
+It involves many ordinary devices found around the home, such as coffee makers, washing machines, dryers, dishwashers, locks, and security cameras.
+Imagine your clock connected to the Internet, as well as your windows, blinds, water heaters, lighting, air conditioning, and heating.
 In fact, it extends to virtually any device, and it is part of automating your home, which is also called a smart home.

 Hack AttackHack Attack

 The new technology leaves people exposed to hacking, unfortunately.
 Even worse, you may not know a perpetrator has committed a crime against you until much later.

 Your first line of defense is to protect your e-mail accounts.
 Beware of phishing, a scam where the sender sends a request for you to share personal information from a seemingly legitimate organization’s e-mail address.

 There are several things you can do to protect yourself and your home from a hacker.
 First, make sure the device’s security is up to date.
 This is typically not as simple as doing so on your PC, which seeks updates and does so automatically.
 When there is an update notification, you should download it and complete the process as soon as you can.

 Next, there are malware programs you can purchase.
 Certain basic ones are free, but you should consider purchasing an upgrade for extra protection.
 Many new routers are built considering smart home protection.
 If yours is a few years old, you may wish to consider upgrading it.

 While a lot of people use free public Wi-Fi, but these are vulnerable to attack.
 Once a hacker accesses your phone or laptop, your other devices are now open to attack.